From China Digital Space

 拼爹 (pīn diē): compare fathers

-More recently, Li Tianyi, the son of a general in the People’s Liberation Army, was arrested for the gang rape of his teacher; it was widely believed that the younger Li felt he could get away with such acts because of his father’s status and wealth.
+More recently, Li Tianyi, the son of a general in the People’s Liberation Army, was arrested for involvement in a gang rape; it was widely believed that the younger Li felt he could get away with such acts because of his father’s status and wealth.

 People don't only “compare fathers” to escape justice.
 Many do so simply to enjoy preferential treatment or access to opportunities not available to the less connected.

 Baiyangzuodexiaolili (@白羊座的小丽丽): Today's society is all about comparing fathers, comparing mothers, and comparing connections.
 For people like us who have nothing we can only rely on hard work.
 I believe as long as we work hard we too can have a future.
 (June 2, 2015)